cmaster11/qvalet/docs/0020-configuration.md

 Notes:

 * All environment variables need to be prefixed by `GTE_`.
 * Dynamic entries (where the key/value pairs belong to a dynamic map), like the `listeners` map, **need to be defined in the initial config**, before they can be re-mapped using environment variables.
 * The environment variable name for a config entry is created by:
     1. Join all the keys' chain with `_`: `listeners_/hello_command`
     2. Replace all non `a-z`, `A-Z`, `0-9`, `_` characters with `_`: `listeners__hello_command`
     3. Turn the whole text to upper-case: `LISTENERS__HELLO_COMMAND`
     4. Prefix with `GTE_`: `GTE_LISTENERS__HELLO_COMMAND`
+* When using a [multi part configuration](/0120-use-cases/multi-part-config.md), the `defaults` file will be mapped with the `GTE_DEFAULTS_` prefix.
+This means that you can use exactly the same environment variables between a `defaults` file and a normal configuration one.